o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ## Sub-type Definitions

 discards/policy/:
-: These are intended discards, meaning packets dropped by a device due to a configured policy, including: ACLs, traffic policers, Reverse Path Forwarding (RPF) checks, DDoS protection rules, and explicit null routes.
+: These are intended discards, meaning packets dropped due to a configured policy, including: ACLs, traffic policers, Reverse Path Forwarding (RPF) checks, DDoS protection rules, and explicit null routes.

 discards/error/:
 : These are unintended discards due to errors in processing packets or frames.
 There are multiple sub-classes.

-discards/error/l2/rx/:
+   * discards/error/l2/rx/:
    : These are frames discarded due to errors in the received Layer 2 frame, including: CRC errors, invalid MAC addresses, invalid VLAN tags, frame size violations and other malformed frame conditions.

-discards/error/l3/rx/:
+   * discards/error/l3/rx/:
    : These are discards which occur due to errors in the received packet, indicating an upstream problem rather than an issue with the device dropping the errored packets, including: header checksum errors,  MTU exceeded, invalid packet errors, i.e., incorrect version, incorrect header length, invalid options and other malformed packet conditions.

-discards/error/l3/rx/ttl-expired:
+   * discards/error/l3/rx/ttl-expired:
    : These are discards due to TTL (or Hop limit) expiry, which can occur for the following reasons: normal trace-route operations, end-system TTL/Hop limit set too low, routing loops in the network.

-discards/error/l3/no-route/:
+   * discards/error/l3/no-route/:
    : These are discards which occur due to a packet not matching any route in the routing table, e.g., which may be due to routing configuration errors or may be transient discards during convergence.

-discards/error/internal/:
+   * discards/error/internal/:
    : These are discards due to internal device issues, including: parity errors in device memory or other internal hardware errors.
 Any errored discards not explicitly assigned to other classes are also accounted for here.

 discards/no-buffer/:
 :  These are discards due to buffer exhaustion (that is congestion related discards).
 These can be tail-drop discards or due to an active queue management algorithm, such as Random Early Detection (RED) {{RED93}} or Controlled Delay (CoDel) {{?RFC8289}}.